Columbia Hall, Room 109

 Once the evaluation is complete, your unofficial transcript in MyCCC shows transferred courses.
 If you don't see a course, it did not meet the standards for acceptance (see above).

 Why are some of my transfer courses listed as 199, 100T or 200T?

-If there isn't an equivalent course at PCC, we assigned 199, 100T or 200T in the closest subject area.
+If there isn't an equivalent course at CCC, we assigned 199, 100T or 200T in the closest subject area.
 Often, these courses still meet specific CCC degree requirements.

 Will my transferred grades affect my GPA?

-Transfer grades are not included in your GPA on PCC transcripts.
+Transfer grades are not included in your GPA on CCC transcripts.